-The most westerly harbour on the Isle of Wight, picturesque Yarmouth Harbour is the ‘Gateway to West Wight’.
-A scheduled car ferry service from Lymington to Yarmouth brings thousands of visitors to the Island every year.
-Yarmouth Harbour is the destination of choice for many boaters who travel from far and wide, many from elsewhere in the Solent, but also from the West Country, Ireland, the Channel Islands, France, Belgium, Holland, Germany, and Scandinavia.
+The most westerly harbour on the Isle of Wight, picturesque Yarmouth Harbour acts as a gateway to West Wight and an Area of Outstanding Natural Beauty.
+The Wightlink vehicle ferry service from Lymington to Yarmouth brings thousands of visitors to the Island every year.
+Yarmouth Harbour is a key destination for many seafarers travelling from elsewhere in the Solent, but also from the South Coast and West Country, Ireland, the Channel Islands, France, Belgium, Holland, Germany, Scandinavia and more.

-Its close proximity to the Needles and the English Channel makes it ideal for those entering or leaving the Solent.
+Yarmouth Harbour’s proximity to The Needles and the English Channel makes it ideal for those entering or leaving the Solent.

 When approaching from the east, leave East Fairway buoy to port, turn onto a bearing of 187° and follow the leading marks.
 When approaching from the west, leave the Poole Belle buoy to starboard, turn onto a bearing of 187° and again, follow the leading marks.
 These are exhibited as two white diamonds with a black horizontal stripe by day or two green lights at night.

-There are several slipways that the public may use in Yarmouth.
-The largest slipway is on the corner between the South Quay and the Town Quay; accessed via the Wightlink marshalling area.
+There are several slipways for public use in Yarmouth.
+The largest slipway is on the corner between the South Quay and Town Quay, and accessed via the Wightlink marshalling area.

-Users of the harbour are asked to familiarise themselves with these new directions which are there to ensure your safety and enjoyment during your stay.
-They can be downloaded from the harbour website yarmouth-harbour.co.uk.
+Users of the harbour are asked to familiarise themselves with Yarmouth Harbour’s rules and regulations, called General Directions, which are there to ensure your safety and enjoyment during your stay.
+Top safety tips, and advice on using a tender at Yarmouth Harbour, along with the latest Local Notices to Mariners can all be found in the new ‘Safety’ section on the website: yarmouth-harbour.co.uk.

 Please note, information in this publication is to be used as a guide only and not for navigation.